-Buying your first home can be a very exciting and emotional step in our lives.
-It is only natural to have an idea of the perfect location, house design and extra features for your first home.
+Buying your first home is an exciting and emotional step.
+As a home buyer you will likely have an idea of the perfect location, design and features that you would like in your new home.

-However, there can often be a difference between what our dream home looks like and what our first home will be.
-That's because quite often, what we want and what we can afford can be two different things.
+However for some, there may be a difference between what our ideal/dream home looks like and what our first home will be.
+That's because often what we want and what's within our budget can be two different things.

-When searching for your new home, make sure to understand what you can afford to borrow and how much your repayments will be.
-Research the areas you'd like to live to get an idea of property prices.
+When searching for your new home, make sure to have a clear idea of what you can afford to borrow and how much your repayments will be.
+Once you know this, you can research your preferred locations to get an idea of property prices.

-Explore other locations if you need to.
-This may allow you to find a more affordable home and enable you to get into the property market with a smaller deposit and lower repayments.
+This will help you to understand the market and explore other locations if you need to.
+You may be able to find a more affordable area so you to enter the property market with a smaller deposit and lower repayments.

-Remember that buying a home will often require some lifestyle changes so you should work out what's most important to you.
-Is 15 minutes extra travel time to work really going to stop you from owning a home?
+Remember... buying a home will often require some lifestyle changes so you should work out what's most important to you.
+For example... will 15 minutes extra travel time to work really stop you from owning a home?

 If you really don't want to downsize or re-locate then why not considering your first home as an investment property?

 This may allow you to purchase something affordable in a different location and allow you to still get into the property market.
 Over time, with the growth in value in your property and additional savings, you might be able to eventually buy your dream home.